 What’s meant by weekly working hours?

 Weekly working hours refers to the time employees spend at work.
-It doesn’t cover:
+This doesn't include:

 (This is unless otherwise specified in an employment contract).